 This mariner’s hat knitting pattern will work up into the perfect ribbed beanie!

 The hat is stretchy as it is knit all in the rib stitch, so will fit a variety of adult head sizes.

 This ribbed beanie knitting pattern is a great project for anyone who wants to make a hat that never goes out of style!

 This Irish moss stitch hat pattern is an excellent project for anyone who is learning how to knit in the round.

 This simple striped men’s hat pattern is an excellent advanced beginner project.

-- Scrap yarns can be used, as you do not need a full skein for each colour.
+Scrap yarns can be used, as you do not need a full skein for each color.